If depression were a choice, I wouldn’t be up at 5.21am posting due to depression-related insomnia.

 If depression were a choice, believe me, I’d have OPTED OUT years ago.

-If depression were a choice, there would’ve been no need for those three stays on the acute psychiatric ward, kept away from my husband and kids, under one-to-one observation with a mental health nurse.
+If depression were a choice, there would’ve been no need for those three stays on the acute psychiatric ward, kept away from my husband and kids, under one-to-one observation.

-If depression were a choice, I’d have no need for the anti-depressants, mood stabilisers, antipsychotics, benzodiazepines, sleeping tablets I’ve taken to keep me present, breathing, and (just-about) functioning these past few years.
+If depression were a choice, I’d have no need for the anti-depressants, mood stabilisers, antipsychotics, benzodiazepines, and sleeping tablets I’ve taken these past few years to keep me present, breathing, and (just-about) functioning.

 If depression were a choice, I’d un-choose it every time it hits without fail.
-And not only that- it’d be EASY.
+And not only that- it’d be an EASY choice to make.

 If depression were a choice, I’d have to do a lot less supporting of my close network of friends, as we’d all choose to live a life of contentment.
-After all, who wouldn’t ‘choose’ a happier life?
+After all, who wouldn’t ‘choose’ a happier more contented and less painful life?

 If depression were a choice, a painful and frightening death by suicide would NEVER EVER need to happen.

 If depression were a choice, no person would ever have to face being bereaved by suicide.
 I have friends who lost their beloved parents this way.
-I observe the ongoing lasting devastation of that loss on them and see the pain in their eyes.
-They tell me it’s a wound that never heals.
-I believe them.
-Was that death avoidable?
-I guess, the only way it could be, is if depression isn’t real, and not valid enough as a reason to choose death over life.
+I observe the ongoing lasting devastation of that loss and see the pain in their eyes.
+They tell me it’s a wound that never heals, and I believe them.
+Was their death/loss avoidable?
+I guess the only way it could be, is if depression wasn’t real, and enough of a reason to opt for death over life.

 If depression were a choice, a lot of GPs, psychiatrists, psychologists, art therapists, occupational therapists, psychiatric nurses, social workers, support workers, counsellors, psychotherapists, and pharmaceutical experts would be out of a job.

 If depression were a choice, mental health charities would have a far simpler job; as there wouldn’t be the same efforts required to raise awareness and reduce societal stigma as there are now.
-All they would need to do is adjust their posters, websites, social media posts and promotional literature to include the simple educational message ‘WE RECOMMEND YOU CHOOSE NOT TO BE DEPRESSED’.
+All they would need to do is adjust their posters, websites, social media posts and promotional literature to include the simple educational message ‘WE RECOMMEND YOU AVOID DEPRESSION’.
 Job done.

-Lest to say, I was not massively impressed by this!
+Needless to say, I was not massively impressed by this thoughtless and insensitive remark.

-I have titled this post #If depression were a choice, and am hoping you want you to try your own version of this post.
+I have titled this post #If depression were a choice, and am hoping you might try your own version of this post.
 If depression were a choice, how in your mind might life be different?
-I can’t wait to see what you come up with :)
+I can’t wait to see what you come up with.

 I personally believe bloggers can do a great deal in terms of shifting attitudes; that is if like-minded people like us blog in unison.
-The more people who join in this ANTI-STIGMA series of posts across WordPress, the more the anti-stigma message will infiltrate out across the virtual world.
+The more people who join in this ANTI-STIGMA series of posts on blogs and social media, the more the anti-stigma message can infiltrate out across the virtual world.

-PS.
-My personal favourite #if depression were a choice line, came from a personal friend with Bipolar Disorder [in the midst of a severe depressive disorder] who absolutely nailed it when he said, very simply….
+My personal favourite #if depression were a choice line, came from a personal friend of mine with Bipolar Disorder [in the midst of a severe depressive disorder] who absolutely nailed it when he said, very simply…

-“If depression were a choice, then I have awful taste!”
+“If depression were a choice, then I have awful taste”.
+DH.